Riverside Natural Pools

 Natural swimming pools rely on the correct balance of plants and micro-organisms to clean and purify the water.
 They are a safe place for children to play and birds to drink, and are a dramatic example of ecological design, combing the natural and man-made worlds while creating beauty.

 They are easy and less costly to maintain than chemical pools, providing significant savings in water.
 Chlorine and other common pool chemicals are hazardous to human health and are not used.

 Often the focal point of a garden, natural swimming pools blend into their environments, flowing into the surroundings with plants and rocks.
-They reflect the changing seasons and they enhance the environment naturally.
+They reflect the changing seasons and enhance natural living.

-Many people are unaware that the conversion of a traditional pool can easily be undertaken, provided there is sufficient space around it for the aquatic plants.
-If not, then the pool area could be sub-divided by building new wall.
+Many people are unaware that the conversion of a traditional pool can easily be undertaken, provided there is sufficient space around it to introduce a filtration area for the aquatic plants.

 It is organic matter which alters the quality of the water in a natural swimming pool. the organic matter is continuously eliminated in a process of natural degradation.
 First, the organic matter present in the water is mineralized.
 Next, the mineral elements dissolved in the water flow through the various vegetated filters.
 Throughout the circuit, the aquatic plants use these minerals to aid their growth.
 At the end of the process, the water no longer has any impurities.
 It is thus clear and limpid all year long.

-We embrace the technology encompassed in Michael Littlewood’s publications on natural swimming pools.
-More information about his books available at www.ecodesignscapes.co.uk
+We embrace the technology encompassed in Michael Littlewood’s publications on natural swimming pools and others

 Is it safe ?

 Much safer than conventional chemical pools.
 Natural Swimming Pools have been built all over Europe including many in for public use.
 They have passed the most stringent tests in terms of water quality and safety.